-What programs are offered at Laguna College of Art and Design?
+What degree programs does Laguna College of Art + Design (LCAD) offer?

 Non-degree seeking students may also enroll in our Certificate Program, but must submit to the same application process.

 When are LCAD’s application deadlines?